We welcome you to our pre-school and invite you to come and visit us with a view to your child attending our friendly group.

 Children are encouraged to use a wide range of resources in order to express their own ideas and feelings and to construct their individual response to experience in two or three dimensions.
 Art equipment including paint, glue, crayons, charcoal, chalk and pencils as well as natural and discarded resources provides for open ended exploration of colour, shape and texture also for the development of skills in painting, drawing and collage.
 Children join in with and respond to music and stories and there are many opportunities for imaginative role-play, both individually and as part of a group.

 The main body of staff have enjoyed working as a team for many years.
-We have at least four members of staff working each day.
-Seven staff in total, allowing staff cover for training, illness etc. All staff have a criminal records bureau (CRB) check, first aid certificate and further staff training is encouraged.
+We have at least four or five members of staff working each day.
+Nine staff in total, allowing staff cover for training, illness etc. All staff have a criminal records bureau (CRB) check, first aid certificate and further staff training is encouraged.
 All the staff have attained level 2 or 3 of an Early Years, Pre-school Diploma or Children’s Workforce qualification.
 One member has achieved a Foundation Degree in Early Years (level 5).
 We do have an Early Years Teacher (level 6) who has achieved a BA (Hons) Degree in Early Years.
 Please see the staff profile.
 All staff on induction are given a copy of the group policies, these are re visited frequently at staff meetings to ensure all staff become involved in changes due to legislation and the groups reflective practice.

 Training is planned for individual staff needs.
 All staff are supportive in covering hours and sessions to enable each other to access courses and workshops.
 At times we have been able to access training as a group .
 We are supported by a S.I.P setting improvement partner who has delivered bespoke workshops.
 Network meetings are held frequently in our area so that we can chat, liaise and train with other professionals.